 The family ski area Hochficht is located in the beautiful Bohemian Forest in Upper Austria.
 It is only 60 kilometres from Passau in Bavaria and 75 kilometres from Linz in Austria.
 As the ski area is easy to reach without taking any toll roads, it is a popular destination for a day trip to the mountains.
 Hochficht offers 20 kilometres of runs, most of which are marked blue or red.

 The resort is therefore a great place for beginners to hone their skills thanks to the gentle gradients of most slopes.
-Although the Rehberg run no. 6 is specially designed for inexperienced skiers, the other blue-marked trails are also relatively straightforward for beginners who are not skiing for the first time – the Stierwiese (no. 2) and Hochwaldabfahrt (no. 4) runs stand out in this respect.
-Kids have to look no further than Fichtl Kids Park.
-The park is a stone’s throw from the car park and offers a ski carousel and a magic carpet lift to keep the little ones happy!
-The Kinderskiroute through the forest from the Hochwaldabfahrt to the Rehbergabfahrt is particularly popular with youngsters looking for adventure.
-Whether on their own or accompanied by an adult – there are certainly a few surprises in store along this trail.
+Although the Rehberg run no. 6 is specially designed for inexperienced skiers, the other blue-marked trails are also relatively straightforward for beginners who are not skiing for the first time – the Stierwiese (no. 1) and Hochwaldabfahrt (no. 3) runs stand out in this respect.

 On Mountain Dining

 Advanced skiers visiting Hochficht should make a point of trying the FIS runs.
-These include the Standard-Abfahrt (no. 1) down to the valley station of the Hochfichtbahn and the Zwieselsbergabfahrt (no. 7, 7a), which is also the steepest run in the entire ski area.
+These include the Standard-Abfahrt (no. 2) down to the base station of the Hochfichtbahn and the Zwieselsbergabfahrt (no. 7, 7a), which is also the steepest run in the entire ski area.

 If you fancy a change of pace, the sled run is great fun for all the family.
 The Bohemian Forest provides the perfect landscape for enjoying walks through the snowy backcountry, too.
 Moreover, the region is known for its extensive network of cross-country skiing routes and is a real mecca for fans of this type of skiing.